Chautauqua (horse): Controversy on refusing to jump

 Chautauqua's refusal to leave the starting barriers was a rare and unseen issue encountered by Racing NSW before.
 After Chautauqua refused to leave the start box after consecutive races, the welfare of the horse was questioned.
 Co-trainer Michael Hawkes and owner Robert Legh both admitted to not understanding what was wrong with Chautauqua.
 Both claimed he was fit and healthy and just did not want to race.
 Equine doctor, Andrew Mclean believed Chautauqua was not suffering by constantly racing.
 Mclean believed Chautauqua's behaviour was being caused by a 'freeze response' which was being initiated by a large adrenalin surge as the barriers opened.
-After Chautauqua refused to jump for the sixth consecutive trial, Racing NSW considered banning him from racing as there was no current rule to govern horses did not leave the starting barriers.
+After Chautauqua refused to jump for the sixth consecutive trial, Racing NSW considered banning him from racing as there was no current rule to govern horses that did not leave the starting barriers.
 However, Chautauqua was instead retired by owners and trainers on his 7th consecutive incident at the start box in a trial during 2019.